Hotel Group: Hyatt Hotels

 The Park Hyatt Seoul is a 5-star hotel located in the Gangnam district (southern part of Seoul) and was built in 2005.
 It occupies a stunning 24-story building with 185 rooms and 38 suites.

 I had several different options for booking a Park King back in April for three nights.
 I could have paid the Standard rate of 405,000 KRW ($353 USD) per night or I could have redeemed 20,000 Hyatt points per night since this was a category 5 hotel (arguably the best category 5 in the whole Hyatt portfolio).
-But I wanted the stay credits so I chose to use cash+points which came out to be 10,000 Hyatt points plus 139,810 KRW ($122ish USD) per night.
+But I wanted to accumulate the stay credits, so I chose to use cash+points, which came out to be 10,000 Hyatt points plus 139,810 KRW ($122ish USD) per night.